EMFusion: Uncertainty-Aware Conditional Diffusion Model for Multivariate Narrow-band Exposure Forecasting: Introduction

 \section{Introduction}

-The rapid proliferation of new wireless communication technologies, such as transmissions at higher frequencies, massive antennas, and reconfigurable intelligent surfaces, has led to an unprecedented increase in the radio-frequency (RF)-based electromagnetic field (EMF) sources \cite{mootoo2025emforecaster, chiaraviglio2021health}.
-This technological surge has amplified public and regulatory concerns regarding potential human health effects associated with EMF exposure \cite{chiaraviglio2021health, icnirp2020guidelines}.
-Consequently, accurate EMF monitoring and forecasting is becoming indispensable for regulatory compliance and for optimizing network deployment and resource management in a proactive manner \cite{mootoo2025emforecaster, stam2018comparison}.
+The rapid proliferation of new wireless communication technologies, such as transmissions at higher frequencies, massive antennas, and reconfigurable intelligent surfaces (RISs), has led to an unprecedented increase in the radio-frequency (RF)-based electromagnetic field (EMF) sources \cite{sadeq, chiaraviglio2021health}.
+This technological surge has amplified public concerns regarding potential human health effects associated with EMF exposure \cite{chiaraviglio2021health, icnirp2020guidelines,chiaraviglio2022much}.
+Consequently, accurate EMF monitoring and forecasting are becoming indispensable for regulatory compliance, network planning, and resource management \cite{mootoo2025emforecaster, stam2018comparison,pei2025latent}.

-To date, existing research studies in the domain focused on univariate forecasting of aggregate EMF exposure collected across a large bandwidth {\cite{mootoo2025emforecaster}}.
-However, knowing the wideband EMF exposure is often not enough for active network planning or proactive network resource allocation.
-Instead a detailed frequency selective EMF exposure breakdown is necessary to identify dominant exposure sources and pin-point the EMF contributions from specific technologies (e.g., 3G, 4G, and 5G deployments) and network operators.
-Frequency selective EMF forecasting enables regulatory compliance with higher granularity, optimize network deployment as well as spectrum and power allocation policies.
-Nevertheless, due to the scarcity of frequency selective EMF datasets, forecasting EMF contributions at specific transmission frequencies with multiple network operators and/or diverse wireless technologies remain a fundamental challenge.

-Along another note, the uncertainty in EMF patterns, driven by fluctuating network traffic, user mobility, and propagation conditions, {means} that deterministic point forecasts are insufficient {due to the significant errors they produce}.
-Probabilistic forecasting approaches can provide a comprehensive understanding of potential EMF exposure levels, including their likelihood, range, and associated uncertainties \cite{huang2025probabilistic}.